|Here's a description of the typical process encountered by pet

 2. Preliminary questions

-veterinary technicians (RVTs) will answer as many of your questions as
+Coordinator.
+She will endeavor to answer as many of your questions as she

-possible, but in general terms.
-Until we have actually seen your pet we cannot make an
+informative documents from this website.
+Keep in mind that, until we have actually seen your pet we cannot make an

 3. An appointment